 A multiple methods approach was taken.
 Quantitative and qualitative data was drawn from a range of sources: families at two programme sites (interviews), families who had completed any programme (surveys), parent educators and programme coordinators at four programmes (interviews), and a small number of community professionals (interviews).

-Relevant programme management documentation was also examined, namely: accountability reports by programme providers submitted to Early Childhood Development and Early Childhood Development’s progress reports to the Ministry of Education.
+Relevant programme management documentation was also examined, namely: accountability reports by programme providers submitted to Early Childhood Development and the ECDU's own progress reports to the Ministry of Education.